gpstar81/GPStar-proton-pack/OPERATION.md

 	- The Neutrona Wand will not fire unless these switches are both turned on.
 	- **Boot-Up Errors**: If you attempt to boot up your Neutrona Wand while the top toggle switch is on, the Neutrona Wand will boot into a error mode.
 Turn the top toggle switch off and restart your Neutrona Wand to boot normally. **This is the default behaviour**, though this feature can be disabled in the Neutrona Wand EEPROM Configuration Menu.
 	- **Quick Vent**: If the Neutrona Wand is **ON** and the Top toggle switch is **DOWN**, pressing `Intensify` will perform a quick vent.
 Holding down `Intensify` will perform a full overheat sequence. **This is the default behaviour**, though this feature can be disabled in the Neutrona Wand EEPROM Configuration Menu.
-- While in 1984/1989 theme modes:
+- While in 1984 or 1989 theme mode:
 	- Bottom toggle switch turns on the vent light and plays the wand power up sound.
 	- Top toggle switch plays a single beep sound.
-- While in Afterlife and Frozen Empire theme mode:
+- While in Afterlife or Frozen Empire theme mode:
 	- Bottom toggle switch turns on the vent light and the wand plays a ramp up sound.
  	- Top toggle switch turns on the looping beeping sounds.